Pavith19/Simple_Calculator/README.md

 ## Features

-- Basic arithmetic operations: addition, subtraction, multiplication, and division.
+- Basic arithmetic operations: addition, subtraction, multiplication and division.
 - Clear all input (AC) and delete the last digit (DEL) functions.
 - Supports decimal numbers.
 - Automatically limits the number of digits for operands and results to ensure usability.
+- Responsive Design: Optimized for both mobile and desktop devices.

 ## Installation